EnviDat/monitoring-backend/README.md

     SECRET_KEY=<secret key>

     ALLOWED_HOSTS='["<IP or Domain>", "<IP or Domain>"]'
-    PORT=<port number used by NGINX server in runserver.py>
     PROXY_PREFIX=<Optional URL prefix if required / served behind a proxy>
     LOG_LEVEL=<Log level for app printing to STDOUT>